k21971/EvilHack/doc/evilhack-changelog.md

   container when the player is nearby
 - Prevent players from receiving the Red Horse as a guardian on Astral if their alignment has been severely abused or worse
+- Alignment abuse has a bearing on how much gold temple priests require for their blessings